Studies have shown that, despite growing in numbers, bisexuals often have trouble finding acceptance within their communities.

 “I would search online for different things in the valley here in Phoenix,” Greg explains.
 “There really wasn’t anything, so I was like, ‘I guess I have to do it.’”

 So he launched Fluid Arizona, a social group for people who identify as bisexual, in 2014.
 The group organizes dinners, happy hours, BBQs, and other get-togethers to offer people a space to meet.
-He also started the #StillBisexual campaign and began posting videos about his story, as well as general information about bisexuality online.
+He also participated in the #StillBisexual campaign, created by Nicole Kristal, and began posting videos about his story, as well as general information about bisexuality online.

 Soon, he was flooded with emails from people all across the country.